agrawal-rohit/grimoire/CONTRIBUTING.md

 1. Installs dependencies and builds the package
 2. Publishes to npm with the appropriate tag (`latest`, `rc`, `beta`, or `alpha`)
-3. Generates a changelog from your conventional commits using [git-cliff](https://git-cliff.org/)
+3. Creates a GitHub Release with a changelog generated from the conventional commits using [git-cliff](https://git-cliff.org/)
-4. Creates a GitHub Release with the changelog
+4. Opens a pull request with the updated package version back into the `main` branch.

 ### Testing Pre-releases